mcMineyC/disconcerted_musings/CONFIG.md

 # Configuration
 Copy config.json.example to example.json
 Make sure the directories specified in the "git" option exist and are git repos that are properly set up.
 In the future I might change the config to only specify "sources", so that there can be a Git source, local source, remote source, etc.
+If you have a private repo that houses the files, you will need to be logged into your account to pull changes (when using Github I recommend [their gh tool](https://cli.github.com/) since it supports a seamless device activation strategy)

 Example config:
 ```json